ACRV

 Signal Timeline

-6 de 10Filing History
+6 of 10Filing History

 The Q1 2026 filing paints a picture of a high-stakes transition for Acrivon, moving from a platform-centric discovery company to a clinical-stage entity with tangible assets.
 The synthesis of the data shows a company that has successfully validated its AP3 platform's ability to identify sensitive tumor types, but must now prove this scalability in larger patient populations.
 The move to bring diagnostic testing in-house is a critical operational win that reduces third-party dependency and enhances the value of the company's intellectual property.
 However, the investment case remains a binary bet on clinical readouts.
 While the current cash runway extends into late 2027, the combination of high R&D costs and looming milestone payments to Lilly creates a narrow window for success.
 Investors are essentially weighing the high-conviction interim response rates against the reality of a pre-revenue biotech with a significant accumulated deficit of $293.9 million.
 The next 12 to 18 months will be decisive as the company executes its registrational-intent trials.